ReactiveBayes/ExponentialFamily.jl/docs/src/interface.md

 ExponentialFamily.unpack_parameters
 ```

 These functions are not exported by default, but it's important to note that the `ExponentialFamilyDistributions` type doesn't actually store the parameter tuple internally.
 Instead, the `getnaturalparameters` function returns the corresponding vectorized (packed) form of the natural parameters.
+In general, only the `ExponentialFamily.unpack_parameters` function must be implemented, as others could be implemented in a generic way.

 ### Attributes of the exponential family distribution based on `Distribution`